khumza123/IUMAD-assignment-2/README.md

    - It sets the duration of the animation, ensures it persists after completion (`fillAfter`), starts the animation on the ImageView, and sets the new image resource.

 Overall, this code sets up a basic Android app where the user can interact with buttons to simulate taking care of a virtual pet, with corresponding changes displayed in EditText fields and animated images.

+In the provided code, you have a new `MainActivity2` class which extends `AppCompatActivity`.
+This suggests that you might be planning to have multiple activities in your Android application.

+Here's a breakdown of the code:

+1. **`MainActivity2` class**: This is a new activity class in your Android application.

+2. **`onCreate` method**: This method is called when the activity is created.

+3. **`super.onCreate(savedInstanceState)`**: This line calls the superclass implementation of the `onCreate` method.
+It's essential to call this method to ensure that the activity is initialized correctly.

+4. **`setContentView(R.layout.activity_main)`**: This line sets the content view of the activity to the layout defined in `activity_main.xml`.
+This layout will determine the UI elements displayed in `MainActivity2`.

+Overall, `MainActivity2` is a basic activity that currently doesn't contain any additional logic or functionality beyond setting its content view.
+You might want to add more code to handle user interactions or perform specific tasks within this activity, depending on your application's requirements.